linkerd/linkerd2/BUILD.md

 # wait for the core components to be ready, then install linkerd-viz
 bin/linkerd viz install | kubectl apply -f -

+# in order to use `linkerd viz tap` against control plane components, you need
+# to restart them (so that the tap-injector enables tap on their proxies)
+kubectl -n linkerd rollout restart deploy

 # verify cli and server versions
 bin/linkerd version